oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Example 4a - W3C Verifiable Credentials Data Model v2.0, not using JSON-LD

-This example illustrates how the artifacts defined in this specification can be represented as W3C Verifiable Credentials Data Model v2.0 [@VC_DATA_v2.0] without using JSON-LD.
-It uses a content type `credential-claims-set+json` defined in [@VC_JWT], Section 3.
+This example illustrates how to use the artifacts defined in this specification to secure a payload that is represented as a W3C Verifiable Credentials Data Model v2.0 [@VC_DATA_v2.0] and does not use JSON-LD.
+The example uses a content type `credential-claims-set+json` defined in [@VC_JWT], Section 3.

 SD-JWT is equivalent to an Issuer-signed W3C Verifiable Credential (W3C VC).
 Disclosures are sent alongside a W3C VC.